tomjaguarpaw/H2/posts/git-rebase-conflicts.md

 ## Introduction

-During a rebase conflict you will be presented with two different hunks.
-Your task is to combine the semantic content of the two hunks.
+When a git rebase conflict occurs you will be presented with a conflict region (or "hunk") that shows why the rebased commit couldn't be applied to the base branch.
+To resolve a rebase conflict, your task is to apply the logically-intended (i.e. semantic) change of the rebased commit to the base branch.

-It is almost always wrong to choose one of hunks over the other.
 Some merge tools (for example [Emacs SMerge](https://emacs.stackexchange.com/questions/16469/how-to-merge-git-conflicts-in-emacs/16470#16470)) offer you the option to "keep their changes" or "keep our changes".
-This makes no sense; the whole point of merging (remember, I'm using that word in the non-technical sense, not to refer to `git merge`ing specifically) is to *combine* two conflicting repository states, not to choose one over the other.
+This is almost always wrong.
+The whole point of merging (remember, I'm using that word in the non-technical sense, not to refer to `git merge`ing specifically) is to *combine* two conflicting things, not to choose one over the other.
 By choosing one you ignore a change in the other that may be required by other parts of the same commit (parts that may not see because they merged without conflict!).

 The existence of a conflict means that the patches could not be merged textually.
 However, the aim is actually to merge them *semantically*.